alexandrejournet/Solstice.API/README.md

 # Solstice.API

-This is the API package for the Radiant framework.
+This is the API package for the Solstice framework.

 ## Getting Started